The New Priesthood; Priest training and ordination in the era of the free human self.

 With Rev. Vicke von Behr, from the world-wide leadership in Berlin (Erzoberlenker), and Revs.
 Bastiaan Baan, Jonah Evans and Patrick Kennedy

-ONCE THE COURSE IS FULLY SUBSCRIBED, PLEASE LET US KNOW IF YOU WOULD LIKE TO BE ADED TO A WAIT LIST.
+PLEASE LET US KNOW IF YOU WOULD LIKE TO BE ADDED TO THE WAIT LIST AS CANCELLATIONS OFTEN OCCUR CLOSER TO THE DATE OF THE COURSE.

 Registration for the open course does not include registration to attend the Sacrament of Ordination taking place March 29th, 30th and 31st.
 Please see the home page for details and to register to attend one of the Ordinations while seats are available.